a-romero/dspy-risk-assessment/README.md

 ## Overview

-This project showcases three different approaches to implementing a risk assessment AI:
+This project showcases four different approaches to implementing a risk assessment AI:

 1. Bootstrap Few-Shot Learning
 2. Labeled Few-Shot Learning
 3. Zero-Shot Learning
+4. MIPRO

 Each approach uses the DSPy framework and various language models to analyze applicant information and provide risk assessments for loan applications.